 Where Can We Introduce Identity Management?

+Mobile devices have risen as the chief place where IoT, both commercial and consumer, can incorporate identity management measures.
+They tend always to be on our person and can have multiple authentication options from apps that provide time-sensitive keys and mobile alerts to signing on through both devices at the same time.
+Phones are something most users already have, so they present a simple bridge between user authentication and the Internet of Things.
 The concern of these devices is that they’ll consistently require the user to log in through both factors, and they are often a place where we store information about the access point.
 So, users have the potential to be frustrated by consistent check-ins, or if they lose the device, a bad actor could pick it up and have access to the apps, services or website information plus the authentication points.

 Are There Privacy Gaps in IoT?